 I love my job.

-About two years ago, one of the owners of UNDFIND contacted me to do a review about one of their new products –a little funny looking thing called a Fishbomb.
+About two years ago, one of the owners of UNDFIND contacted me to do a review about one of their new products –a little funny-looking thing called a Fishbomb.
 At WPPI, the following year, I went to their booth at the trade show and introduced myself to the guys.
 They had just released the ONE bag (version 1).
-A few weeks later, they invited into their studio and asked my opinion on a few new products and gave me a ONE bag to try.
+A few weeks later, they invited me into their studio and asked my opinion on a few new products, and gave me a ONE bag to try.
 (It was Thursday before Memorial Day weekend.
-I know this because after leaving the studio that day, my Mini Cooper was struck by a hit and run driver and I was sent careening across the freeway.
+I know this because after leaving the studio that day, my Mini Cooper was struck by a hit-and-run driver and I was sent careening across the freeway.
 I remember vividly trying to shove everything into my new bag before the tow truck came and took the car away.
 Haha).
 One of the things I wrote in my review was that I wanted more pretty and feminine covers.
-And so a few months after that, they invited me to put my money where my mouth is and go on a fabric buying trip.
-They loved me so much (obvi) that they crowned me Queen (well, technically, they gave me a “real job” title, but “Queen of Everything” is on the business card) and voila, here I am today.
+And so a few months after that, they invited me to put my money where my mouth is and go on a fabric-buying trip.
+They loved me so much (obvi) that they crowned me Queen (well, technically, they gave me a “real job” title, but “Queen of Everything” is on the business card), and voila, here I am today.